 Roman numerals are used in music to analyze diatonic and non-diatonic chords as well as make transposing any chord or progression much easier on the guitar.

-To begin your study of Roman numerals and their use in analysis and transposition, we’ll look at diatonic chords with Roman numerals.
+To begin your study of Roman numerals and their use in analysis and transposition, we will look at diatonic chords with Roman numerals.

 Here are the notes in the key of C major, written on a single string, with the number of each note below the staff.